What’s happening…

 2nd Wednesdays at 6:30 pm

-June 14th From Crook to Cook- BML will provide cookbooks for celebrity chefs that have been in prison; eg. Snoop Dog.
-If you have any questions, contact Laurie at lgardner@brainerdlibrary.org.
+June 14th From Crook to Cook- BML will provide cookbooks for celebrity chefs that have been in prison.
+Questions?
+Contact Laurie at lgardner@brainerdlibrary.org.
 We will meet in the History Room.
 Please register here.

 Brainerd Book Club